gracelf/Reddit-Clone/README.md

 # GroupWork ProjectReddit

-@author Ratna, Anna and Grace
+@author Grace, Anna and Ratna

 Reference and notes: